VLA Data Archive

 - using AIPS run the task "BDF2AIPS" to specify the output AIPS file name and disk number

-We no longer support the conversion from CASA measurement sets into uv FITS format.
+We no longer support the conversion from CASA measurement sets into uv FITS format from within the archive tool.
 If you plan to use AIPS for your VLA data reduction you should use the Obit route outlined above.